- About Us

 Frequently Asked Questions

-Here are some questions/answers that we are frequently asked.
-If you have additional questions that aren't covered here, please feel free to give us a call at Tender Touch Veterinary Care.
+Here are some frequently asked questions.
+If you have additional questions, please give us a call at 262.297.1774.

 2. Do I need to have an appointment?